arpixxs/cpp-imerologio/README.md

 ## Progress

-This repository will keep expanding with new projects as I advance through more complex topics — including data structures, algorithms, object-oriented design, multi-threading, and more.
+This repository will keep expanding with new projects as I advance through more complex topics — including data structures, algorithms, object-oriented design, multi-threading, and more

-## Contributing

 This is primarily a personal learning repository created by me in way to master C++ and some cool projects